GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-4 Minimal Windows App/README.md

-# Programming Windows Games, Chapter 1
+# Programming Windows Games, Chapter 1, Minimal WinAPI App
 [![Language](https://img.shields.io/badge/Language%20-C++-blue.svg)](https://github.com/GeorgePimpleton/Win32-games/)
 [![Platform](https://img.shields.io/badge/Platform%20-Win32-blue.svg)](https://github.com/GeorgePimpleton/Win32-games/)

 The basics of programming using the Windows API, in a quick nutshell.

 ### Possible types of apps that can be created on Windows
-4. a minimal WinAPI app <----- this example
+4. a minimal WinAPI app
    + a minimal WinAPI app using modern coding
    + a minimal WinAPI app using modern coding with different WinAPI data types and structures